 In his book, Hymns to an Unknown God, Sam Keen explores other aspects of this distinction between religion and spirituality.
 He writes:

-To oversimplify slightly, there are two paths we might take that promise to lead us in the direction of the holy, two different ways to seek answers to the perennial existential question that face every human being – the path of the religious pilgrim, and the way of the spiritual seeker.
+To oversimplify slightly, there are two paths we might take that promise to lead us in the direction of the holy, two different ways to seek answers to the perennial existential questions that face every human being – the path of the religious pilgrim, and the way of the spiritual seeker.

 He goes on to clarify this distinction between pilgrim and seeker:

-Religion presents the faithful with an authorized map of life – precepts to be followed, the example of lives of saints, saviors, and bodhisattvas to be imitated, taboos to be avoided, commandments of be obeyed, traditions to be respected.
+Religion presents the faithful with an authorized map of life – precepts to be followed, the example of lives of saints, saviors, and bodhisattvas to be imitated, taboos to be avoided, commandments to be obeyed, traditions to be respected.
 Thus, the religious life is a pilgrimage to a known destination.
 The end is given as well as the means.

 Of the spiritual quest he writes:

 The spiritual quest is the reverse of the religious pilgrimage.
 The quest begins when an individual falls into a spiritual “black hole” in which everything that was solid vaporizes.
 Certainties vanish, authorities are questioned, all the usual comforts and assurances of religion fail, and the path disappears.
 A spiritual quest is the effort to discover the meaning of life.
 It is experimental, an exploration of a country not yet mapped, whose boundaries are not yet known.